jorisroovers/gitlint/docs/rules/user_defined_rules/getting_started.md

 Gitlint supports the concept of **user-defined** rules: the ability for users to write their own custom rules in python.

-In a nutshell, set the `extra-path` configuration variable to point gitlint to a directory where it will search for python files containing gitlint rule classes.
+To use this, set the `extra-path` option to point to a directory where gitlint will search for python files containing user-defined rule classes.

 === ":octicons-file-code-16:  .gitlint"